The 10 Best Korean Skin Care Products of 2018

 This spot treatment contains the highest concentration of EGF (epidermal growth factor) on the market, which is a protein that allegedly encourages your skin cells to turn over more quickly, diminishing dark spots and fine lines.
 It’s the priciest thing on this list, but since it’s so concentrated, a little should go a long way.

 Ah yes, tea tree oil.
 It’s kind of a homeopathic tour de force, but for beauty purposes.
-Tt’s excellent at treating acne due to its anti-inflammatory and antimicrobial qualities.
+It’s excellent at treating acne due to its anti-inflammatory and antimicrobial qualities.
 Instead of using it as a serum or spot treatment, you can try this cleanser, which purports to remove makeup and treat skin at the same time.

 Hormonal acne flare-ups are terrible, and waiting for them to clear up is the second most terrible thing.
 These sticks use potent AHA and BHA (alpha and beta-hydroxy acids) to treat acne.
 They’re a pretty dynamic duo: AHA works its magic to break down acne on the skin’s surface while BHA goes deep to work through whatever is built up in your pores (dirt, makeup, ongoing rage).